 Jesus is the Son of God – true or false?

 Have you ever heard from family, friends, or professors that Jesus never claimed to be God?
 They say He was just a good moral teacher.
 Some say His followers created a myth that Jesus claimed He was the Son of God.
 What is true and what is false?
 Before the crucifixion, Jesus was on trial, and the chief priest asked Jesus to answer – under oath – if He was the Son of God.
 You can read this scene in the Bible The high priest said to Him, ‘I charge you under oath by the living God:‘Tell us if you are the Christ, the Son of God.’
 ‘Yes, it is as you say,’ Jesus replied” (Matthew 26:63-64).

 Oxford and Cambridge Professor, C.S.
 Lewis, stated in his well known book, Mere Christianity:

 “Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
 But let us not come with any patronizing nonsense about Him being a great human teacher.
 He has not left that open to us.
 He did not intend to.” p.
 56

 It is true that Jesus claimed divinity.
 This is just one example of many in the Bible.
 This was the reason they put Him on trial and put Him to death.
 They didn’t do it because He was going around saying, “Be nice to each other.”
 That doesn’t get you a death sentence.

-But, just because Jesus claimed to be the Son of God, doesn’t necessarily make it true.
+But, just because Jesus claimed to be the Son of God, that doesn’t necessarily make it true.
 If someone you knew claimed to be the Son of God, would you think it was true?
 No, you would probably think that person had a serious mental problem.
-But when Jesus claims it, hardly anyone laughs.
+But when Jesus claims it, hardly anyone laughed.

 Why is Jesus believable?